 Shipping Container Homes and Offices: Shipping Containers can be modified to create not only homes and offices, but just about any structure you can imagine.
 From offshore oil rig safety rooms to hunting cabins.
 As they are durable, watertight, mobile and affordable, shipping containers are very popular in eco-friendly and urban spaces.
 To get an idea of the possibilities available when it comes to creating a home from a shipping container, just check out these shipping container homes on our blog.
 In addition, modified shipping containers can be repurposed into low-cost homeless shelters or emergency housing.
 Sophisticated buyers can even create luxury homes from repurposed containers!

 "Wind and Water Tight" containers have been retired from moving cargo on the high seas.
 All used containers are sold based on their structural integrity, not cosmetics and they will have many cosmetic imperfections, surface rust, dents, dings, patch work, patch repairs, welded sections, roof pits and the roof bows will not be perfect.
 The doors may be difficult to operate but spray-on penetrating oil often helps.
 The floor will be worn but in good condition.
-Overall some maintenance will be required but these containers are in good shape and they have a lot of inherent value and will likely retain their price when resold later.
+Some initial maintenance may be required but overall these containers are in great shape and will likely retain or appreciate in value when resold later.
 WWT boxes are a great choice when you want a guaranteed wind and water tight container at the lowest possible price!

 Shipping containers are available in many different sizes and configurations: